meteroid-oss/meteroid-clients/README.md

 # meteroid-clients

-Libraries to interact with Meteroid's REST API.
+Libraries to interact with [Meteroid's REST API](https://api.meteroid.com/api-docs/openapi.json)

 Refer to each SDK's readme for usage.